-It is the responsibility of the Principle Investigator, as part of the nominal hazard zone (NHZ) and maximum permissible emission (MPE) determination, to conduct an evaluation of the non-radiation hazards.
+Each laser shall, as part of the nominal hazard zone (NHZ) and maximum permissable emission (MPE) determination, have an evaluation made of non-radiation hazards.
 This evaluation shall include electrocution, chemical, cutting edge, compressed gases, noise, confining space, fire, explosion, ventilation, and physical safety hazards.
 The evaluation shall be placed with the laser's documentation and be available for review.